LuffyKudo/Lidraughts-Themes/Filipino Dama Board/README.md

 Play on Lidraughts.org using Filipino dama board also known as ***Damahan*** or ***Dama Matrix***.

-Works with both 8x8 (32 points/spaces) and 10x10 (50 points/spaces) board.
+Works with both 8x8 (32 points/spaces) and 10x10 (50 points/spaces) boards.

 More info about Filipino Checkers/Draughts at [How to Play Filipino Checkers](https://luffykudo.wordpress.com/2024/03/11/how-to-play-filipino-checkers/).